goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # 🧪 How to test

-You can run `ztplAppDirectory` unit-test by invoking:
+You can run the `ztplAppDirectory` unit test by invoking the following command:

 ```bash
 zaruba please testZtplAppDirectory